humphd/hacktoberfest-at-seneca-2018/README.md

 ### Blog Posts

-Every blog post you write related to your work on Hacktoberfest should be recorded in [posts.json](data/posts.json).
 Talk about the Issues and Pull Requests you're working on, the code you're learning, the projects you're getting involve with, etc.

 Be specific and use links to your work, screenshots, or other material to help tell your story.
 What are you learning?
 What surprised you?